professor2004h/ApraNova-FT/ENABLE_GITHUB_PAGES.md

 You'll see a section called **"Build and deployment"**

 1. **Source**:
-   - Click the dropdown that says "None" or "Deploy from a branch"
+   - Click the dropdown that says "None"
-   - Select: **"Deploy from a branch"**
+   - Select: **"GitHub Actions"** (NOT "Deploy from a branch")

-2. **Branch**:
-   - First dropdown: Select **"main"**
-   - Second dropdown: Select **"/docs"**
-   - Click **"Save"** button
+2. That's it!
+No need to select branch or folder

 ---

 ### **Step 5: Wait for Deployment**

-After clicking Save:
+After selecting "GitHub Actions":
-1. GitHub will show a message: "GitHub Pages source saved"
+1. GitHub will automatically start building your site
+2. Go to the **"Actions"** tab at the top of your repository
+3. You'll see a workflow running: "Deploy Jekyll site to Pages"
+4. Wait **2-5 minutes** for it to complete (green checkmark)
+5. Go back to Settings → Pages
-2. A blue box will appear at the top saying: "Your site is ready to be published at https://prempp.github.io/ApraNova/"
+6. You'll see: "Your site is live at https://prempp.github.io/ApraNova/"
-3. Wait **2-5 minutes** for the first build
-4. Refresh the page - the box will turn **green** when ready

 ---